marshy6/Project-2-MIST4610/README.md

 Q2: Best Defense Tools (Avg.
 Hours to Resolve Incident)

 Analysis of Defense Effectiveness:
-To address the primary threat identified in Q1 (Malware), we analyzed which defense mechanisms yielded the lowest Resolution Time.
+To address the primary threats identified in Q1, we analyzed which defense mechanisms yielded the lowest Resolution Time.
 In a healthcare setting, every hour of downtime can equate to compromised patient care and escalating recovery costs.

-Top Performers: Security Information and Event Management (SIEM) and Intrusion Detection Systems (IDS) typically show the lowest resolution times.
-Their ability to provide real-time alerts allows IT teams to neutralize malware before it spreads across the network.

-Middle Tier: Standard Firewalls and Antivirus software remain essential but often result in longer resolution times because they are reactive rather than proactive.

-Underperformers: Reliance on Manual Audits or outdated Patch Management protocols significantly inflates the resolution window, often exceeding the industry average.
+Visual Data Findings (DDoS Filtered):

+Top Performer: Encryption is the most efficient defense tool, with an average resolution time of 21.50 hours.
+This suggests that protected data is significantly easier to recover or verify during a breach.

+Middle Tier: Antivirus follows with a resolution time of 35.00 hours.

+Lower Efficiency: VPNs (41.80 hours), AI-based Detection (42.00 hours), and Firewalls (42.75 hours) show the longest resolution times.
+While these tools are essential for prevention, the data indicates they may not be the fastest tools for resolution once an incident has occurred.

 Implications:
-Given that Malware is the leading threat, the budget should shift from purely perimeter-based defense (Firewalls) to Intelligence-based defense (SIEM/AI-driven Monitoring).
-Investing in tools that reduce resolution time is the most effective way to "slide" a potential attack down the financial loss scale shown in the first visualization.
+Given that Malware and DDoS are leading threats, the budget should shift toward tools that minimize downtime.
+While AI-based detection is a common modern investment, its higher resolution time (42.00 hours) suggests it may need to be paired with more aggressive automated response protocols to be truly effective.
+Investing in robust Encryption should be a top priority, as it currently leads to the fastest return to normal operations.

 ## Tableau Packaged Workbook